SerratedSharp/CSharpWasmRecipes/README.md

 JSObjectExample.ConsoleLogJSObject(jsObj);
 ```

-The GetJsonAsJSObject method takes a string, then deserializes to an JS object, and returns the JSObject reference.
+The GetJsonAsJSObject method takes a string, then deserializes it to an JS object, and returns the JSObject reference.

 Browser Console Output: